jimskon/kernbuf/README.md

 # kernbuf
-A Linux kernal module design to store and retrieve data from a queue.
+A Linux kernel module design to store and retrieve data from a queue.

 # Setup
 make